Nonlinear enthalpy transformation for transient convective phase change in Smoothed Particle Hydrodynamics (SPH): Governing Equations

-Here, the values for $\Gamma$ and $S$ are calculated using equations \ref{eq:H_12} and \ref{eq:H_13} using the values of $H$ at the particles $i$ and $j$.
+Here, values of $\Gamma$ and $S$ are calculated using equation \ref{eq:H_12} or \ref{eq:H_13}, using values of $H$ for the particles $i$ and $j$.
 Then the outer divergence in equation \ref{eq:H_31} becomes

-These classic SPH discretizations may become unstable when there is a discontinuity in the physical properties in the domain \cite{Cleary_99}, for example, heat transfer between two materials with different thermal conductivities.
+This classic SPH discretization may become unstable when there is a discontinuity in the physical properties in the domain \cite{Cleary_99}, as for example during heat transfer between two materials with different thermal conductivities.
 To overcome this issue, the remedy of Cleary et al. \cite{Cleary_99} is extended and applied here.
-In this manner, the Laplacians in equation \ref{eq:H_30} are directly calculated using
+To begin, the Laplacians in equation \ref{eq:H_30} are directly calculated using

 where the variable $f$ is defined as

 and $\Gamma_{eff}$ is defined as